-The lounge area consists of inward facing settees at the front of the FB model.
-All seats have slatted bases which lift up to provide access to the underseat storage.
-(In order to make lifting the base easier it is recommended that the backrest is first laid flat against the seat cushion).
+The lounge area is located at the front of the vehicle and comprises a pair of inward facing settees which have slatted bases that lift up to provide access to the underseat storage.
+(In order to make lifting the seat base easier it is recommended that the backrest is first laid flat against the seat cushion).
+Under the settee on the offside is located the electrical control box with the switches and fuses, accessible via the dropdown door on the settee front panel.
+There are overhead storage lockers in the lounge area, one of which contains four wine glasses, and on the underside of the lockers are fitted four individually switched LED reading lamps.